1. What is Cost of attendance (COA)?

 How to view my Cost of Attendance (COA) for an award year?

-- Select Aid Year to View Page, you may see listings for multiple aid years and multiple colleges.
-Click on the appropriate aid yaer and college to view details for each semester.
+- Change Aid Year to View Page, you may see listings for multiple aid years and multiple colleges.
+Click on the appropriate aid year and college to view details for each semester.

 - On the Award Summary page, you will be able to view aid for the entire academic year and by individual terms.
-In the Terms section, there are hyperlinks for more detialed information.
+In the Terms section, there are hyperlinks for more detailed information.

-- By clicking on the full-year Financial Aid Summary link, you will be able to see the Estimated Financial Aid Budget/COA for the academic year.
+- By clicking on the full-year Financial Aid Summary, you will be able to see the Estimated Financial Aid Budget/COA for the academic year.
 Click on the hyperlink budget amount to see the Estimated Financial Aid Budget Breakdown/COA by term.

 3. How do I know if I qualify for financial aid?